netsuite-upload-org/netsuite-upload/PUBLISHING.md

 Update package.json as needed.
 Update the version number and consider updating any dependencies.

+Use `npm audit` to check for security vulnerabilies and `npm audit fix` to fix them, then test.

 Update `README.md` and `CHANGELOG.md` as needed.

 Commit changes to github.